apexcharts/apexcharts.js/README.md

   <a href="https://twitter.com/intent/tweet?text=Create%20visualizations%20with%20this%20free%20and%20open-source%20JavaScript%20Chart%20library&url=https://www.apexcharts.com&hashtags=javascript,charts,visualizations,developers,apexcharts"><img src="https://img.shields.io/twitter/url/http/shields.io.svg?style=social"> </a>
 </p>

 <p align="center">A modern JavaScript charting library that allows you to build interactive data visualizations with simple API and 100+ ready-to-use samples.
 Packed with the features that you expect, ApexCharts includes over a dozen chart types that deliver beautiful, responsive visualizations in your apps and dashboards.
-ApexCharts is an MIT licensed open-source project that can be used in commercial and non-commercial projects.</p>
+ApexCharts is an MIT-licensed open-source project that can be used in commercial and non-commercial projects.</p>

 <p align="center"><a href="https://apexcharts.com/javascript-chart-demos/"><img
       src="https://apexcharts.com/media/apexcharts-banner.png"></a></p>